Vonage/vivid/docs/contributing.md

 ###### Getting up and running

 * clone the repo
+	* see note below about the SSH keys
 * run `yarn` (repo relies on yarn workspaces) in order to build the repo once / bring the dependencies
 * run the following steps as the normal build-and-see flow:
 	* `yarn compile` - builds `css` from `scss`, compiles `ts` into `js`